 You don’t have to be connected to a political party.

 If you do become a parish councillor you will have to sign up to the Code of Conduct and submit a Register of Interests.

 The best way to start is to contact the Clerk or the Chair for information.

 How often are Parish Council elections held?

 Full Parish Council elections are held every four years – usually at the same time as the Principal Authority’s (Wiltshire Council) elections.
 When this happens, all current councillors resign (are resigned!) and an election is held.
 If the election is not contested, i.e. if there are five or less candidates for the five vacancies, then those candidates automatically get elected and become councillors on the day after the election.
 However, if there are more candidates than vacancies then the election is contested and the full election procedure is employed – poll cards, polling station, count, etc. If there are fewer candidates than vacancies then the Council has the opportunity to co-opt people onto the Council.

-The next full Parish Council election will be on Thursday 6th May 2021.
+The next full Parish Council election is due be held on Thursday 8th May 2025.